 - ML beats traditional fraud detection systems

-- How machine learning works in fraud detection
+- How does machine learning in fraud detection work?

-- Machine learning models and algorithms for fraud detection
+- Fraud detection machine learning models and algorithms

 - Supervised learning

 - Machine learning in fraud detection: Use cases